 The output register contains the last conversion result.
-After each conversion is completed, the device automatically enters the sleep state where the supply current is reduced to 1 μ A. When the LTC2493 is addressed for a read operation, it acknowledges (by pulling SDA low) and acts as a transmitter.
-The master/receiver can read up to four bytes from the LTC2493.
-After a complete read operation (4 bytes), a new conversion is initiated.
+After each conversion is completed, the device automatically enters the sleep state where the supply current is reduced to 1μA.
+When the LTC2495 is addressed for a read operation, it acknowledges (by pulling SDA LOW) and acts as a transmitter.
+The master/receiver can read up to three bytes from the LTC2495.
+After a complete read operation (3 bytes), a new conversion is initiated.
 The device will NACK subsequent read operations while a conversion is being performed.

-The data output stream is 32 bits long and is shifted out on the falling edges of SCL (see Figure 3a).
+The data output stream is 24 bits long and is shifted out on the falling edges of SCL (see Figure 3a).
 The first bit is the conversion result sign bit (SIG) (see Tables 1 and 2).
-This bit is high if $V{IN} \ge 0$ and low if $V{IN} < 0$ (where V{IN} corresponds to the selected input signal $IN^+ - IN^-$).
+This bit is HIGH if $V{IN} \geq 0$ and LOW if $V{IN} < 0$ (where V{IN} corresponds to the selected input signal IN+ - IN-).
 The second bit is the most significant bit (MSB) of the result.
-The first two bits (SIG and MSB) can be used to indicate over and under range conditions (see Table 2).
-If both bits are high, the differential input voltage is equal to or above +FS.
-If both bits are set low, the input voltage is below -FS.
+The first two bits (SIG and MSB) can be used to indicate over and underrange conditions (see Table 2).
+If both bits are HIGH, the differential input voltage is equal to or above +FS.
+If both bits are set LOW, the input voltage is below -FS.
 The function of these bits is summarized in Table 2.
-The 24 bits following the MSB bit are the conversion result in binary two's, complement format.
-The remaining six bits are sub LSBs below the 24-bit level.
+The 16 bits following the MSB bit are the conversion result in binary, two's complement format.
+The remaining six bits are always 0.

-As long as the voltage on the selected input channels (IN+ and IN-) remains between -0.3V and $V{CC} + 0.3V$ (absolute maximum operating range) a conversion result is generated for any differential input voltage V{IN} from -FS = -0.5• V{REF} to $+FS = 0.5 \cdot V{REF}$.
+As long as the voltage on the selected input channels (IN+ and IN-) remains between -0.3V and V{CC} + 0.3V (absolute maximum operating range) a conversion result is generated for any differential input voltage V{IN} from -FS = -0.5 • V{REF} /Gain to +FS = 0.5 • V{REF} /Gain.
 For differential input voltages greater than +FS, the conversion result is clamped to the value corresponding to +FS.
-For differential input voltages below -FS, the conversion result is clamped to the value -FS - 1 LSB.
+For differential input voltages below -FS, the conversion result is clamped to the value -FS - 1LSB.